chainstack/docs/docs/api/ethereum/eth_syncing.md

 * `none`

 **Returns:**

-* `result` - Boolean value `false` when not syncing, or a JSON object when syncing:
+* `result` — the boolean value `false` when not syncing, or a JSON object when syncing with:
-  * `startingBlock` - The block at which the import started, encoded as hexadecimal.
+  * `startingBlock` — the block at which the import started, encoded as hexadecimal.
-  * `currentBlock` - The current block, same as eth_blockNumber, encoded as hexadecimal.
+  * `currentBlock` — the current block, same as eth_blockNumber, encoded as hexadecimal.
-  * `highestBlock` - The estimated highest block encoded as hexadecimal.
+  * `highestBlock` — the estimated highest block, encoded as hexadecimal.

 **Example:**